 - Expand your ability to learn and see new opportunities for organizations through an increased understanding of regional and global transformation.

-The MM is a part-time, course-based UBC master’s degree program delivered both online and in two-week summer sessions on campus or in a nearby communities.
+The MM is a uniquely flexible part-time, course-based UBC master’s degree program delivered both online and in two-week summer sessions on campus or in a nearby communities.
 As an MM student, you’re able to study online from September through June with intensive in-person residencies in July that offer an opportunity for face-to-face learning on UBC’s Okanagan campus.

 Grow and contribute to your MM cohort, a team-based peer community of students from diverse academic and professional backgrounds.
 Your cohort is an integral resource for comparative learning, led by UBC faculty and international partners.

 From the forces of globalization to the emerging importance of intercultural understanding, the MM steps outside conventional boundaries and thinking to bring relevant and applicable knowledge to the management field and beyond.
 Our interdisciplinary approach provides you with the tools you will need to solve organizational challenges, leverage opportunities, and succeed in professional environments of the future.

 As an MM student, you will have the opportunity to experiment and apply your learning in an applied project by exploring challenges faced by people and organizations across multiple sectors.
 Applying learning to increase new knowledge, skills, and partnerships results in a transformative graduate experience that demonstrates your readiness for the demands of modern leadership.